 Lou Calen is first and foremost a human project, based on sharing and goodwill.
-Deeply tied to the village where it was born, the project is dedicated to promote the particular history and provencal culture of Cotignac towards the largest audience.
+Deeply tied to the village where it was created, the project is dedicated to revive and share the history and Provencal culture of Cotignac.

 Heritage restoration, development of local cultural initiatives, global solidarity… the flame of Lou Calen has never been so strong.

-In addition to the art exhibitions, the Art Centre also hosts classic and generalist music concerts, conferences, and also supports other cultural events outside its walls.
+In addition to the art exhibitions, the Art Centre also hosts concerts and conferences, and supports other cultural events outside its walls.

 Lou Calen supports heritage preservation projects such as the restoration of two historic monuments in Cotignac: